corefan/xenko-docs/en/manual/graphics/lights-and-shadows/light-probes.md

 ![Light](media/light-probes-black.jpg)

->[!Tip]
->You can quickly duplicate light probes just like other entities.
-To do this, select a light probe, hold Ctrl, and move it with the mouse.

 ## 3. Place light probes

 Light probes must be placed in a way that creates a **3D volume**.
 This means: